 On the way there, Edward recalls their life when their mother was still with them.
 She encouraged their love of alchemy but was taken from them by an epidemic.
 It was hard for the two brothers.
 They had lost their world and were desperate to get it back.
 Edward suggested that they try to perform human alchemy – a forbidden art.

-They trained hard and gathered everything they would need.
+They trained hard and gathered everything they needed.
 However, the Transmutation did not go as planned.
 There was a rebound and Alphonse’s body was torn apart.
 Edward, however, found himself being confronted by someone that could be considered a god.
 He poured knowledge of alchemy into Edward’s head, but it cost him his leg.
 When he returned to the real world, he bonded Alphonse’s soul to a suit of armour, sacrificing his arm.

 Once word of a young and promising alchemist reached the army, they sent Roy Mustang to visit the boy, but he wasn’t prepared for what he found.
 However, he spoke to Edward and Alphonse, offering them the chance to reclaim their bodies.
 That was enough to convince Edward who received replacement limbs and began to train for his admission exam to become a State Alchemist.